HILLMAN CAR CLUB

 ADL – Australian De Luxe (Australian edition of Hillman Minx series IIIC).

-For a fine example, see Brian Vogt's car.
+For a fine example, see Brian Vogt's former car.

 Alger – (Sunbeam) Alpine modified to look like the highly sought-after Tiger, and fraudulently sold as such.